 Tickets to Cuyo from either Puerto Princesa, Boracay or Iloilo usually range between PHP3500-7000 one way, with the earliest bookings receiving the lowest fares.
 Fares include 10kg of check-in luggage and 7kg of carry on luggage.
-Kite bags can be carried for an additional fee, which is usually around PHP1500, although the airline should be contacted to confirm current rates.
+Additional luggage can be carried for an additional fee of around PHP75 per kilo and kite bags can be carried for around PHP1500, although the airline should be contacted to confirm current rates.

 For any groups travelling to Cuyo, it may be possible to arrange a special private charter with Air Juan, flying from various airports across the Philippines, although these usually need to be organised well in advance.

 Contact Ms. Florabel Chu Palay, firstname.lastname@example.org, +63 9399022348 for current Air Juan schedule information, fares and booking/charter enquiries.